robfinch/Cores/nvio/v3/README.md

 	- dual floating point unit
 	- one memory unit (handles 2 load / stores)

-The nvio fetches four instructions at once and can issue up to seven instructions in a single cycle (2 alu, 1 flow control, 2 floating point, 2 memory) and is capable of committing up to three instructions in a single cycle.
+The nvio3 fetches four instructions at once and can issue up to seven instructions in a single cycle (2 alu, 1 flow control, 2 floating point, 2 memory) and is capable of committing up to four instructions in a single cycle.

 ## History
 nvio is a work-in-progress beginning in May 2019. nvio originated from FT64 which originated from RiSC-16 by Dr. Bruce Jacob.
 RiSC-16 evolved from the Little Computer (LC-896) developed by Peter Chen at the University of Michigan.
 The nvio is the author's first attempt at an 128 bit ISA.
 The author has tried to be innovative with this design borrowing ideas from a number of other processing cores.